lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 :::info

 You must be a `developer` and have access to the chart and space in both the `development project` and the `upstream project`.
-The space must also be public—promoting content in private or restricted access spaces is not supported yet.

 :::